Adams_Umass_Boston wrote:A trolley seems to have caught on fire at Copley.

 That said, the MBTA does a poor job of managing the bustitutions, as you experienced.
 There's no debate there.
 The solution, though, is to improve how bustitutions are performed, not to sacrifice essential trackwork to avoid them.

-Users browsing this forum: parovoz and 13 guests
+Users browsing this forum: NealG and 10 guests